rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 -   You are concerned that people won't have a moral compass without religion.
     Despite the world's many disagreements, why are there so many moral tenets that we have in common across religious and cultural lines?
--   Is it not natural for people to want safety, shelter, love, and to avoid pain?
+-   Is it natural for people to want safety, shelter, love, and to avoid pain?
 -   Is it evident in nature that cooperation and empathy are good strategies to dealing with others?
 Is it rational to consider yourself one of many and to work to mitigate risk and suffering?
 Is that not why we build communities, forts, and insurance?